Caroline Verna MBACP Registered Counsellor

 Areas of counselling I deal with

-The decision to resume in-person counselling is supported by COVID-19 risk assessment and in consultation with the latest UK government guidance, my professional body (BACP), insurance provider (Howden) and clinical supervisor.
-This is how I will safely deliver these services which I hope provides some reassurance.
+The decision to offer in-person counselling sessions is supported by covid-19 risk assessment and in consultation with the latest UK government advice, my professional body (BACP), insurer (Howden) and my clinical supervisor.
+This document explains how I will safely deliver these services which I hope provides some reassurance.
 Please note that as your counsellor I will also be following these directions.

-The counselling room is spacious and easily large enough to maintain a 2 metre distance between client and counsellor.
+My counselling room is spacious and easily large enough to maintain a two metre distance between client and counsellor.

-Appointment times will be scheduled to allow for the cleaning of chairs and frequently touched surfaces such as door bell, door handles, stair railings, using antibacterial products.
+Appointment times will be scheduled to allow for the cleaning of chairs and frequently touched surfaces such as door handles, using antibacterial products.
 The counselling room will be ventilated between client appointments.

-Clients who attend the practice in person must adhere to the following, otherwise the appointment may not go ahead.
+Clients who attend for counselling in person must adhere to the following, otherwise the appointment may not go ahead:

-If you attend the practice and appear unwell, you will not be seen but may still be charged.
+If you attend and appear unwell, you will not be seen but may still be charged

-You must not be accompanied into the building by anyone else, unless pre-agreed with the counsellor.
+3. You must not be accompanied into the building by anyone else, unless pre-agreed by the counsellor

-You must wear a face-covering* when entering the building and in common areas eg. corridor, stairs, landing, toilet.
+4. You must wear a face covering* when entering the building and in common areas eg. hallway, stairs, landing, toilet

-You must use the hand sanitiser provided in reception when entering the building.
+5. You must use the hand sanitiser provided when entering the building

-Chairs in the counselling room are placed at least 2 metres apart and the wearing of a face-covering* during the session is optional.
+6. Chairs in the counselling room are placed at least 2 metres apart and the wearing of a face covering* during the session is optional

-You must wear a face-covering* if you need to visit the toilet during your session and must also wash your hands/use sanitiser provided before returning to the counselling room.
+7. You must wear a face covering* if you need to visit the toilet during your session and must also wash your hands/use sanitiser provided before returning to the counselling room

 *a face covering is something which safely covers the nose and mouth.
 You can buy reusable or single-use face coverings.
 You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit around the side of the face.